uamakernyc/grading-policy/grading-policy/scale-of-marks-awarded.md

 Targeted Credit Recovery, designated by the letter `R` in the seventh code position, is not in use at UA Maker and supports a different need- where students require intensive supplementary instruction in order to achieve passing status.
 In these circumstances and wherever possible, UA Maker provides students with opportunities to repeat course content using "Selective" versions of courses to avoid the repetition of circumstances identical to those under which the student was not able to be successful on their initial attempt.

-Course Extensions, designated by the letter `E` in the seventh code position, are the process that we have defined in order to provide students who have met rigorous eligibility criteria with additional time during the summer term in which to continue, uninterupted and without repetition, the learning that they have undertaken during the spring term in order to achieve passing status in the course and earn applicable credit.
+Course Extensions, designated by the letter `E` in the seventh code position, are the process that we have defined in order to provide students who have met rigorous eligibility criteria with additional time during the summer term in which to continue, uninterrupted and without repetition, the learning that they have undertaken during the spring term in order to achieve passing status in the course and earn applicable credit.

 ### Incomplete (NX)